Operational Guidance (below) sets out how the Government expect the free childcare / early education entitlements to be delivered.

 Support is available to enable children with special educational needs and / or disabilities to access the funded childcare offers.

-SEN INclusion Fund SEN Inclusion funding is available to support individual children to access their funded childcare entitlements.
-All applications should be sent by post or courier to Lynn Scorer at Beacon Hill school.
+Early Years Inclusion Fund SEN Inclusion funding is available to support individual children to access their funded childcare entitlements.
+For an application email email@example.com

 Disability Access Fund If you provide places for any 3- or 4-year-olds who receive disability living allowance (DLA), your setting is eligible to receive disability access funding, which is £615 per child per year.
 Providers can apply for a Disability Access Fund payment through the Early Years Portal.